SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 1. Restart the DMS.

    This can take multiple minutes the first time, as the keyspaces and tables will be created.
-In case of trouble, you can find the relevant logging in the *sldbconnection.txt* file.
+In case of trouble, you can find the relevant logging in the *SLDBConnection.txt* file.

 ![Cube Database Configuration](~/user-guide/images/aks_cube_config.png)<br>
 *DataMiner 10.3.2 example configuration*